 - The starting point will be age 62 since this is the earliest age to collect SSI.

-The table below illustrates how much monthly income can be generated immediately with a combination of annuity payments and Social Security Income (SSI).
+The table below illustrates how much monthly income can be generated immediately with annuity payments and Social Security Income (SSI).

 ADDITIONAL READING: How Much Does A $1,000,000 Annuity Pay?